 Aldridge Palay is . . .

-Kevin Aldridge is a managing partner of the Aldridge Palay Group.
+Kevin Aldridge is a founding partner of the Aldridge Palay Group.

 Mr. Aldridge earned his Bachelor’s degree in philosophy and religion from Judson University in 1981, and a Master’s degree in philosophical theology and ethics from Northern Seminary in 1984.
 Mr. Aldridge served for four years as Assistant Deputy Director for policy for the Ohio Department of Developmental Disabilities.